 How to identify

 The swift is black all over, with a small, pale patch on its throat.
 Looking a bit like a boomerang when in the air, it is very sociable and can often be spotted in groups wheeling over roofs and calling to each other with high-pitched screams.
-It is larger than swallows and martins (which have white undersides) and, unlike them, does not perch on wires, buildings or trees.In our area
+It is larger than swallows and martins (which have white undersides) and, unlike them, does not perch on wires, buildings or trees.Distribution

 How to help swifts where you live